Nashville-Public-Library/bedework-guide/docs/add-events/title.md

 ## Off-Site Events
 If an event is held off-site, denote it in the title.
 If you need to shorten an event title to add a location, then do so.
-- _Crayon Kids at Bellevue Community Center_
+- :white_check_mark: Crayon Kids at Bellevue Community Center
-- _Books and Brews at Black Abbey Brewing Company_
+- :white_check_mark: Books and Brews at Black Abbey Brewing Company
-- _String City at Country Music Hall of Fame and Museum_
+- :white_check_mark: String City at Country Music Hall of Fame and Museum

 ## Titles for Theme Events
 If a story time (or other regularly recurring event) will have an “in-house” special theme (i.e., not an outside special guest or performer), e.g., for Artober or Father’s Day, always include the regular recurring event name.
 Append special theme name to regular event name, following a colon.